The Witcher (Prószyński i S-ka): Publishing history

-The albums were later released in collected volumes, beginning with a two-part edition (each part collecting three albums) in 2001.
+The series was later released in two collected volumes, with each volume collecting three stories, in 2001.
+An English translation of series was released by Dark Horse Comics in 2025 as a single volume, titled The Witcher: Classic Collection.

 Reception

-At first, the comics gained only a lackluster following and mixed reviews; it would not be until the television and video game version of the 2000s that the Witcher franchise became more widely recognized.
-Some blamed it for the demise of the Komiks magazine, which ceased publication in 1995, after publishing the last volume of the Witcher series.
+At first, the comics gained only a lackluster following and mixed reviews; it would not be until the television and video game version of the 2000s that The Witcher franchise became more widely recognized.
+Some blamed it for the demise of the Komiks magazine, which ceased publication in 1995, after publishing the last book of The Witcher series.
 Many readers were disappointed with the art, saying that the world and characters drawn by Polch were "not as they imagined it".
 Technical issue with print quality and divergences from the original plot of the short stories were also criticized.
 Some compared the series, usually unfavorably, with the previous, well-received original series from Polch and Parowski, Funky Koval.

-However, in time, the series gained a "second life", and become more positively reviewed as a pioneering endeavour—being the first visual representation of the Witcher universe—which, "while flawed, had many successful episodes and ideas".
+However, in time, the series gained a "second life", and become more positively reviewed as a pioneering endeavour—being the first visual representation of The Witcher universe—which, "while flawed, had many successful episodes and ideas".
 Later critics noted that much of the earlier criticism of Polch's art style was unfair, as Sapkowski's description of characters, including of Geralt of Rivia himself, were generally vague, and Polch had the difficult task to use what sparse descriptions there were and then meet the visions of the world as vividly imagined by the book readers.
-Polch's visual portrayal of Geralt, while initially controversial, became the basis for latter representation of him and the world of the Witcher in other media.
+Polch's visual portrayal of Geralt, while initially controversial, became the basis for latter representation of him and the world of The Witcher in other media.

-Significance

-The comics were the first attempt to portray the Witcher universe outside the novels.